stephenjarrett/redux-practice-counters/README.md

-Intro to REDUX.. small exercise
+Intro to REDUX.. small exercise using counters..